pnnl/ML4AlgComb/schubert_polynomial_structure/README.md

 **Task:** The task is to predict the coefficient $c^{\alpha}\_{\beta \gamma}$.

-Datasets $can be found [here](https://drive.google.com/file/d/15bERRWWue-3gKSir3hVhfejNTeZJgsl9/view?usp=sharing).
+Datasets can be found [here](https://drive.google.com/file/d/15bERRWWue-3gKSir3hVhfejNTeZJgsl9/view?usp=sharing).

 | Model Type | Accuracy | # of Layers |
 |----------|----------|----------|